GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Present-day chemodynamical properties

 \subsection{Action Space}

 We now focus on the distribution of the merger debris in action space.
-The orbit of a star in a gravitational potential can be described by three actions which are adiabatic invariants in a slowly varying potential \citep{bt2008}.
-The axisymmetry of the interpolated potential, as described in the beginning of this Section, allows us to the calculate the actions assuming the local St{\"a}ckel Fudge approximation \citep{binney2012}.
+In general, orbits in a nearly-integrable gravitational potential can be described by three actions which are adiabatic invariants in a slowly varying potential \citep{bt2008}.
+The axisymmetry of the interpolated potential, as described in the beginning of this Section, allows us to calculate the actions assuming the local St{\"a}ckel Fudge approximation \citep{binney2012}.
 In such a gravitational potential, the action $J_R$ measures the cylindrical radial excursion of an orbit, $J_{\phi}$ quantifies the circular motion and is equal to $L_z$, and $J_z$ measures the vertical excursion of the orbit with respect to the galactic plane.
 These have been used to study the stars in the MW stellar halo \citep[e.g.][]{posti+2018,feuillet+2020,feuillet+2021, lane+2021}.
 Thus in this section we explore the action space of the accreted stars in our models.

+The top row of Figure \ref{fig:action} shows the $L_z$-$J_R$ plane where each star particle is colored by its vertical action, $J_z$.
+Given the radial and low inclination nature of the orbit of the merging dwarf, it is expected that most of the accreted stars will tend to have large values of $J_R$ compared to $J_z$.
+Indeed, the accreted stars spread over a larger range of $J_R$, as seen in the second row of Figure \ref{fig:action}, than what is typically used to define GSE in the MW \citep[$J_R > 900$ \lzuni, e.g.][]{feuillet+2021}.
+Indeed, our MW chemically selected accreted stars also spread across a large range of $J_{R}$.